open-telemetry/opentelemetry-operator/README.md

           regex: label_(.+)
           replacement: $1
 ```
 Note that in this case, the Operator replaces "$$" with a single "$" in the replacement keys.
 This is because the collector supports environment variable substitution, whereas the TA (Target Allocator) does not.
-Therefore, to ensure compatibility, the TA ConfigMap should only contain a single "$" symbol.
+Therefore, to ensure compatibility, the TA configuration should only contain a single "$" symbol.

 More info on the TargetAllocator can be found [here](cmd/otel-allocator/README.md).